codeframework/Docs/Milos/CreatingASimpleBusinessObject.md

 }
 ```

-This example assumes that the CustID? field is a string field that is big enough to hold the string representation of a Guid.
+This example assumes that the CustID field is a string field that is big enough to hold the string representation of a Guid.
 This may not always be the case though.
 Often, a string key may be an abritrary alphanumeric key generated by some type of algorithm, as in the following example:

 ```cs
 public class CustomerBusinessObject : BusinessObject